vidriotech/activity-viewer2/docs/source/settings-file.rst

     whole brain) in the compartment hierarchy to make available by default.
     The minimum value is 0 (so just the root node is available), and the maximum value is 10.
-  - ``blacklist``: a list of compartments to manually exclude from the available compartment hierarchy.
-This also blacklists child compartments.
+  - ``exclude``: a list of compartments to manually exclude from the available compartment hierarchy.
+This also excludes child compartments.
     **If this is defined, it takes precedence over** ``maxDepth``.
-  - ``whitelist``: a list of compartments to manually *include* in the available compartment hierarchy.
-This will not whitelist child compartments or parent compartments. **If this is defined it takes precedence over** ``blacklist``.
+  - ``include``: a list of compartments to manually *include* in the available compartment hierarchy.
+This does not include child compartments or parent compartments. **If this is defined it takes precedence over** ``exclude``.

 - ``system``, containing fields related to the fetching and storage of data.
   Those fields are: